M-AnasGit/todoscout/README.md

-# 📝 whatodo - A CLI for Tracking TODOs in Your Codebase
+# 📝 todoscout - A CLI for Tracking TODOs in Your Codebase

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-**whatodo** is a CLI tool that scans your codebase for unfinished tasks (e.g., `// TODO:`, `// FIXME:`) and generates a structured report.
+**todoscout** is a CLI tool that scans your codebase for unfinished tasks (e.g., `// TODO:`, `// FIXME:`) and generates a structured report.
 It helps teams keep track of scattered tasks and metadata such as assigned users, due dates, and task priorities.

 ## ✨ Features